foosiee/anagrams.py/README.md

 I simply added finding all 3 letter and above combinations of the anagram.

-So this algorithm returns any word contained within the anagram the is 3 words or greater
+So this algorithm returns any word contained within the anagram that is 3 words or greater

 word txt file from: https://github.com/dwyl/english-words